front-end-intermediate/Hooks/README.md

 ReactDOM.render(<Demo />, document.querySelector("#root"));
 ```

+### Exercises

+(Note: do not do these in CodeSandbox.)

-1. Render an input box and store its value with useState.
+1. Document Title: Render an input box and store its value with useState.
 Then set the document.title in an effect, keeping the page’s title in sync with the input.

 ```js
 import React, { useState, useEffect } from "react";